 Not having regular contact with your loved ones - especially during such an anxious time - can be incredibly stressful.
 We have created new methods of communication to stay connected to your loved ones.

-Indoor visits in resident rooms at The Court, The Villa and St. Mary's are still available Sunday through Saturday, 10 a.m. - 4:30 p.m.
-No appointments are needed during this time.
+Indoor visits in resident rooms at St. Mary's, The Court and The Villa are allowed for all residents at all times.
 Be sure to review the visitation guidelines.
-And here are reminders for Off Campus Visitation.
+Here are reminders for Off Campus Visitation.

 - Fill out the form below and include your message.
 We will print and deliver your message to the resident.

 - Regular snail mail is always a great way to show someone you care.
 Write a letter, send a postcard or draw a picture for a resident or employee.
 Send to: Felician Village, 1635 S. 21st Street, Manitowoc, WI 54220.